What Is an Orthopaedic Surgeon?

 - Four years of study in medical school

 - Five years of training in an orthopaedic residency

-- One or two optional years of fellowship in a specialized area
+- One or more additional years of fellowship in a specialized area

 After establishing a licensed practice, your orthopaedic surgeon has demonstrated mastery of orthopaedic knowledge by passing certifying examinations given by the American Board of Orthopaedic Surgery (ABOS), American Osteopathic Board of Orthopaedic Surgery (AOBOS), or Royal College of Physicians and Surgeons of Canada.
-They will continue in a career-long Maintenance of Certification process, spending many hours studying, attending continuing medical education courses, and taking self-assessment exams to stay up-to-date.
+They will continue in a career-long Maintenance of Certification (MOC) process, spending many hours studying, attending continuing medical education courses, and taking self-assessment exams to stay up-to-date.